CommandPost/CommandPost-Website/docs/privacy.md

 ### Do we use cookies?

-* Yes.
-Cookies are small files that a site or its service provider transfers to your computers hard drive through your Web browser (if you allow) that enables the sites or service providers systems to recognise your browser and capture and remember certain information.
+* No, we don't use cookies or any third-party analytics on this website.
-* Our website is hosted by GitHub, which makes use of cookies.
-You can read GitHub's Privacy Policy [here](https://help.github.com/articles/github-privacy-statement/).
+* Our website is hosted by GitHub.
+You can read GitHub's Privacy Policy [here](https://help.github.com/articles/github-privacy-statement/){target="_blank"}.

 ---

 ### Contact Us

 * If you have concerns about the way CommandPost is handling your User Personal Information, please let us know immediately.
 We want to help.
-* If there are any questions regarding this privacy policy you may contact us via email (team@commandpost.io) or [file an issue on GitHub](https://github.com/CommandPost/CommandPost/issues).
+* If there are any questions regarding this privacy policy you may contact us via email (support@latenitefilms.com) or [file an issue on GitHub](https://github.com/CommandPost/CommandPost/issues){target="_blank"}.
 We will respond promptly.